 The Greater Vancouver Zoo in Langley hosts a number of special events including ones at Lunar New Year, Spring Break, Easter and Mother’s Day.

-The zoo puts on other events too, including Spring Break Camps in March and Brew at the Zoo in summer.
+The zoo puts on other events too, including the Spring Festival in February, Spring Break Camps in March and Brew at the Zoo in the summer.
+There’s also the space-themed May The Forest Be With You event on May 23rd.

 For full details about the Greater Vancouver Zoo in general, visit the gvzoo.com website.
-To learn about what’s happening at Easter, and other times of the year, either see the same website or continue reading.
+To learn about upcoming events at the attraction, either see the same website or continue reading.

 Special Events at the Zoo